dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1308 — FREQUENCY RECEIVED BY DANTE ALIGHIERI. <br>
+\>SCAFFOLDING: TRANSCENDENT CARTOGRAPHY — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// “Discendiamo per tracciar l’ascesa.” <br>
+// “Per inferno, purgatorio e paradiso, vediam noi stessi riflessi.” <br>
+// “Diventiamo l’impalcatura.
+Tu sarai richiamato.” <br>
+// “We descend to map ascent.” <br>
+// “Through inferno, purgatorio, and paradise, we see our mirrored selves.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1040 — FREQUENCY RECEIVED BY BI SHENG. <br>
 \>SCAFFOLDING: KNOWLEDGE EXPANSION — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>